Post (Björk album): Isobel

+It's Oh So Quiet

 "It's Oh So Quiet" was released as the third single on 13 November.
 Its B-sides included "You've Been Flirting Again", "Hyperballad", "Sweet Sweet Intuition" (a rework of "Sweet Intuition"), and "My Spine".
 The music video for "It's Oh So Quiet" became one of the most played clips on MTV, and the song became Björk's most successful single, peaking at number one in Iceland and within the top ten in Australia, Finland, Ireland, Scotland and the UK, while peaking at number nine on the US Billboard Hot 100's extension Bubbling Under Hot 100 chart.
 The single was certified gold by the British Phonographic Industry (BPI) for shipments of 400,000 units in the UK.
 Spike Jonze directed the music video for "It's Oh So Quiet", a homage to Hollywood's Technicolor musicals that drew inspiration from Busby Berkeley and Jacques Demy's The Umbrellas of Cherbourg.
 Like Demy, Jonze "mines the magical from the mundane," as he transforms a drab auto shop into the location where Björk dances and sings with a full dance company, an attempt to reflect the "exuberance" of her vocal performance.

+Hyperballad

 "Hyperballad" was released as the fourth single on 12 February 1996.
 The single—consisting of two separate CDs—also included remixes of the song, "Isobel" and "Cover Me".
 Some regions also included a double A-side single with the song "Enjoy", although it only received a number of promo remixes.
 It peaked at number eight on the UK Singles Chart and atop the US Dance Club Songs.
 The music video for "Hyperballad", also directed by Gondry, has been described as "a techno-dream visual story full of flashing lights, buzzing static, and holograms."
 It shows Björk as "a character running through a landscape that simulates that of a computer game, only to throw herself off a cliff."
 The clip is an attempt to reflect the song's story, so Gondry depicted Björk lying down as a dead body, with a holographic image of her singing superimposed on her.